Get E-Book

 import utils from './utils.js';

-CommonJS probes for .js, .json, and .node automatically.
-ESM does not.
-The explicit extension matches browser ESM behavior, where module specifiers are URLs and URLs do not search for alternate extensions.
+CommonJS probes for .js, .json, and .node.
+ESM does not do that probing.
+This matches browser ESM, where module specifiers are URLs and URLs do not search for other file extensions.

 Implementation in Node